-Every web designer should be aware of the search engines and how they work.
 We understand how important it is that we deliver a well-designed web site that not only looks good and works well for our client but also performs well in the search engines after the site is launched.
-This not only helps to (hopefully) increase traffic to the site but can reflect on me for future work.

 Some acronyms:

-• SEO: Search Engine Optimization
+- SEO: Search Engine Optimization

 SEO is the process of improving the volume and quality of traffic to a web site from search engines via “organic” (non-paid) search results.
-These days, it involves many things including keyword research, integrating those keyword phrases into the web site in a “search engine-friendly” way, increasing the number of quality pages for the visitor, and generating high-quality inbound links.
+These days, it involves many things including keyword research, integrating those keyword phrases into the web site in a "search engine-friendly" way, increasing the number of quality pages for the visitor, and generating high-quality inbound links. - SERPs: Search Engine Results Pages

-Myth #1: There is only one search engine worth bothering about
+Myth #1: There is only one search engine

-Due to the excessive marketing of a certain search engine (which shall remain nameless), many clients think there that only one engine that exists and only one that matters.
-However, it’s common knowledge in the SEO world that THREE engines currently dominate the market for search – Google, Yahoo!, and MSN or Windows Live as it’s now re-branded – and they will all refer traffic to your web site in different quantities using different search terms.
+However, it’s common knowledge in the SEO world that THREE engines currently dominate the North American market for search – Google, Yahoo!, and Bing – and they will all refer traffic to your web site in different quantities using different search terms.
 They will probably show different results as well for a single search.

 A web site will often get traffic from a number of different sources so it’s crucial that all of these sources are valued and nurtured because if one fails for any reason or changes its algorithm (the way it calculates ranking) and you drop like a stone, you have the others to fall back onto while you figure out how to resolve the issue with that one.
-If the client can rank well for their search terms in all 3 of them, they are doing well.
+If the client can rank well for their search terms in all three of them, they are doing well.

 Myth #2.
 It’s all about the meta tags

 Meta tags are separate “labels” inside the head of a web page that describe what the site and the page is all about.
-They are invisible to a web page’s visitor yet are used by some engines to rank and others to display in their results pages.
-The 2 most widely recognized are the “meta keywords” and the “meta description” tags.
-Others can describe a page’s author, create a redirect, or show whether the information is copyrighted.
+They are invisible to a web page’s visitor yet are used by the engines to display in your search result snippet.

 Myth #3.
 If you submit on a regular basis, you will rank higher